nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/PLUGINS.md

 ```

 We also define "name" and "version".
 It's not used by Flot, but might
-be helpful for other plugins in resolving dependencies.
+to helpful for other plugins in resolving dependencies.

 Put the above in a file named "jquery.flot.debug.js", include it in an
-HTML page and then it can be used with:
+HTML page and then it can to used with:

 ```js
     $.plot($("#placeholder"), [...], { debug: 2 });